 Tip #2 – The Right Paint

-I have tried a whole lot of brushes and the single best brush I have ever used is these type for details and these larger ones for flat surfaces.
+I have tried MANY, MANY brushes and the single best brush I have ever used is this type for details and these larger ones for flat surfaces.
 The brown taklon are my favorite, but I like the golden as well.
 These are actually for artist’s painting, but they are amazing at painting household projects.
 You can also get them from most craft stores.
 These brushes are usually small and great for details and such, but I have painted doors and other items with them as well.
-For large, flat areas (such as cabinet panels, drawer fronts, or , I use a microfiber roller.
-The paint will dry too fast to make large areas brush mark free.

 - Don’t press too hard on the brush.
 If the brush fibers start to fan out, you are pressing too hard.